 Software applications can leave a mess, especially when you uninstall them.
-CleanMyMac provides a few ways to clean up after your apps.
+CleanMyMac X provides a few ways to clean up your apps.

 I’m shown a list of all my applications, and I’m impressed with the way they’re grouped.
-For example, there’s a list “unused” apps.
+For example, there is a list of “unused” apps.
 These are apps I haven’t used in the last six months, prompting the question of whether they need to be on my computer at all.
-I browsed through the list, and decided not to remove any at this stage.
+I browsed through the list and decided not to remove any at this stage.

 And finally, a security feature: a document shredder.
 When you delete a file, traces of it are left until that part of your hard drive is eventually overwritten.
 The shredder removes them so that they cannot be recovered.

-At $90 for one Mac, CleanMyMac X is significantly more expensive than its competitors.
+CleanMyMac X is significantly more expensive than its competitors.
 However, in my opinion, it offers enough value to justify the higher price.
-You don’t need to purchase it outright: a subscription of $40/year may soften the financial blow in the short-term, and it’s also included in a $9.99/month Setapp subscription along with a wide range of other apps.
+You don’t need to purchase it outright: a subscription may soften the financial blow in the short term, and it’s also included in a Setapp subscription along with a wide range of other apps.